datatrail-jhu/07_dataviz/manuscript/10_dataviz_project.md

 ##### Line Chart: `pet-linechart`

 The last guided exploratory visualization you'll see is in the code chunk `pet-linechart`.
 Here, the code to create two new columns has been provided in full.
-You'll use the column `ym`, which creates a "year-month" variable, to generate your plot:
+You'll use the column `ym`, which creates a "year-month" variable, to generate your plot in just a second.

-You will, however, have to edit the partial code after `## how the number of licenses recorded has changed over time`.
-Here, you'll need to add the appropriate function_names to accomplish what is stated in the comment above, and you'll need to fill in the appropriate variable wherever you see `VARIABLE`.
-Finally, where you see `geom_GEOM`, change "GEOM" to the appropriate geom specified in the comment above.
+You will, however, have to **edit the partial code after `## how the number of licenses recorded has changed over time`**.
+Here, you'll need to **add the appropriate function_names to accomplish what is stated in the comment above the missing function name**.
+Additionally, you'll need to **fill in the appropriate variable wherever you see `VARIABLE`**.
+Finally, where you see `geom_GEOM`, **change "GEOM" to the appropriate geom specified in the comment above**.

 ```r
 ## add date and ym columns